Snehith810/TTT-GUI/README.md

 # TTT-GUI
-This is game called as Tic Tac Toe.
+This is a game called as Tic Tac Toe.
 It has Graphical User Interface.

 ## Rules of the game:
 Player one plays 'x' while player two plays 'o'.
 They need to pick a box where their symbol will be plotted.